 Have you ever wanted to be a Marine Biologist for a day and play a significant role in the effort to protect and understand global tarpon populations?
-In August of 2014, you’ll be able to join FRA owner Steve McLaughlin and Adam Marton, self-professed Chicago tarpon enthusiast and conservationist, to do just that.
-To enhance this special experience, the legendary Stu Apte; author, tarpon guru, holder of over 44 World Records and inductee of the Fishing Hall of Fame will join the first week of the expedition.
-FRA is excited to be able to offer you the opportunity to also become an elite member of the expedition that will help unlock the answers to the global Tarpon migration code.
+In August of 2015, you’ll be able to join FRA owner Steve McLaughlin and Adam Marton, self-professed Chicago tarpon enthusiast and conservationist, to do just that.
+To further enhance the learning aspect of this experience, the man who literally wrote the book on tarpon fishing, Andy Mill, will be one of this year’s expedition leaders.
+FRA is excited to be able to offer you the opportunity to also become an elite member of the expedition that will help unlock the answers to the global tarpon migration code.

-The inaugural 2013 expedition group of 12 talented anglers tangled with more than 20 tarpon.
+The first two expedition groups of 12 talented anglers have tangled with more than 50 tarpon.
 Once again, we will be armed with the most technologically advanced PAT & SPOT satellite tags.
 The goal of the expedition is to land, tag and release adult tarpon that migrate annually to the world-renowned Long Key area.
 After tagged tarpon are successfully released, our efforts will enable scientists from the University of Miami, Rosenstiel School of Marine and Atmospheric Science to study global movements, habitat and behavior of the fish.
 Through a special program arranged through El Pescador Lodge we are now able to offer a custom seven night/ six fishing day expedition to be a part of this unique opportunity.